 After that, he starts going out with her and gets to know her better.
 Her second hobby, as it turns out, is carrying around scissors in her panties and cutting paper into flowers...

 Nazo no Kanojo X has been published in English as Mysterious Girlfriend X by Vertical Inc. under the Vertical Comics imprint in 2-in-1 omnibuses since March 15, 2016.
+The final omnibus is set to release on June 13, 2017.
 The series was digitally published in English by Crunchyroll.

 For me this has been a long time coming, or at least it's felt that way.
 Like a lot of people, I only began to read the MGX manga after watching the anime; I needed more of the very sweet and honest relationship I'd become obsessed with in the day it took me to marathon the series.

 I've never cried before while reading or watching anything until I read MGX.
 I have never been as emotionally invested as I have in a piece of media before.

 I picked it up at a weird time.
 The second (and final) major arc had just ended, allowing me to steam

 through this and the other arc without the mental and emotional anguish involved in waiting YEARS for plot points to conclude.

 Everything that occurs right up to the first major arc is basically perfect.
 We have the mysterious and fully three-dimensional girlfriend Mikoto Urabe's adventures with main protagonist Akira Tsubaki as they explore their unique relationship, subverting a lot of usual Japanese media tropes.
 Their relationship advances at a steady pace, confronting their feelings and dealing with them.